Glossary

 Floricane – The second-year cane which overwintered and will fruit and die in the current year.

-Floricane-Fruiting – A raspberry which forms fruit only on second-year canes in late spring or summer; the same as summer-fruiting.
+Floricane-Fruiting – A raspberry that forms fruit only on second-year canes in late spring or summer; the same as summer-fruiting.

 Germplasm – A collection of genetically diverse plants, including wild material, which can be used to improve cultivated plants through breeding.